wurkhappy/balanced-go/README.md

 ###Errors

-This package uses a special error type to represent any errors returned by request to the Balanced API
+This package uses a special error type to represent any errors returned by requests to the Balanced API
 ```go
 type BalancedError struct {
 	Additional   string                 `json:"additional"`